andr-sfnv/jet-project/README.md

 # XKCD Data Platform

-A data engineering project for ingesting, transforming, and analyzing XKCD comic data using Python, PostgreSQL, dbt and Airflow.
+A data engineering project for ingesting, transforming, and analysing XKCD comic data using Python, PostgreSQL, dbt and Airflow.

 ## Architecture